NoelV11/DOM-Tutorials/README.md

 ->To run on your machine:-

-Download the codes (.html) pages from this repository
+-Download the codes (.html) pages from this repository

-Download and configure the XAMPP Server
+-Download and configure the XAMPP Server

-Move the downloaded files to the 'htdocs' folder under C:\XAMPP
+-Move the downloaded files to the 'htdocs' folder under C:\XAMPP

-Click on the each to file to view it's practical demonstration
+-Click on the each to file to view it's practical demonstration

 Improvements:-